ValentinZarate/bib_functions/cycle.md

    SSi_plus_1 <- anti_join(FSi, bind_rows(SS0, NSS1, ..., SSi), by = c("doi", "title"))
    ```

-**This process is iterative, allowing for continuous refinement and expansion of the dataset, facilitating comprehensive meta-analysis and reviews.
+**This process is iterative, allowing for continuous refinement and expansion of the dataset, facilitating comprehensive meta-analyses and reviews.
 The workflow of this search method is summarized in the diagram:**

 <div style="text-align: center;">
   <img src="./images/cycle_complete.png" alt="Diagrama de flujo" width="600"/>